nasrat-v/ControlTuyaDevice/README.md

 #### Generate new keys
 To create new key for tuya device:

-* Download this apk and install it on android emulator
+* Download this apk and install it on android emulator:

 https://www.apkmirror.com/apk/tuya-inc/smart-life-smart-living/smart-life-smart-living-3-12-6-release/smart-life-smart-living-3-12-6-android-apk-download/